hoodiehq/hoodie/docs/about/hoodie-concepts.rst

 as a noBackend solution.
 Yes, a backend does exist, but it doesn't have to exist in your head.
 You don't have to plan it or set it up.
 You simply don't have to worry about it for those basic operations, you can do all of them with Hoodie's frontend API.
-Of yourse, we let you dig as deep as you want, but for the start, you don't have to.
+Of course, we let you dig as deep as you want, but for the start, you don't have to.

 noBackend gives you time to work on the hard problems, the parts of the